-There are thousands of versions of Linux out there, but Ubuntu is undoubtedly one of the most popular and user friendly.
+There are thousands of distributions of Linux out there, but Ubuntu is undoubtedly one of the most popular and user friendly.
 When installing Linux on a VM, we recommend downloading Xubuntu 18.04.
 Xubuntu uses the same base software as Ubuntu but has a desktop environment that requires fewer computer resources and is therefore ideal for virtual machines.

 Installing VirtualBox is very straightforward.
 It doesn’t require much technical knowledge and is the same process as installing any other program on your Windows computer.
-Double clicking the downloaded file will start the installation process.
+Double clicking the downloaded VirtualBox file will start the installation process.
 During the installation, you’ll be presented with various options.
 Leave them in their default state unless you are certain about their behavior.
 As the software installs, the progress bar might appear to be stuck; just wait for it to finish.